BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

     - file: pending-transaction-qr
       modalImage: pending-transaction-qr@2x
       alt: A QR code for a pending transaction with the token string available to copy to clipboard.
-      caption: QR code for a pending transaction.
+      caption: QR code for a pending token.

 images_mint-default:
     - file: cashu-mint-details